 Hawesville in Hancock County, Kentucky — The American South (East South Central)

-Erected 1964 by Kentucky Historical Society & Kentucky Department of Highways.
-(Marker Number 762.)
+Erected 1989 by National-Southwire Aluminum Co., Kentucky Historical Society & Kentucky Department of Highways.
+(Marker Number 1856.)

 Location.
-37° 54.072′ N, 86° 44.96′ W. Marker is in Hawesville, Kentucky, in Hancock County.
-Marker is at the intersection of Main Street (Kentucky Route 69) and Madison Street (Kentucky Route 69), on the right when traveling south on Main Street.
-Touch for map.
-Marker is located beside the sidewalk, just inside the fence, in a small plaza at the north corner of the old Hancock County Courthouse grounds.
-Marker is in this post office area: Hawesville KY 42348, United States of America.
+37° 54.105′ N, 86° 44.828′ W. Marker is in Hawesville, Kentucky, in Hancock County.
+Marker is on River Street north of Bridge Street, on the right when traveling north.
+Marker is Touch for map.
+Marker is at or near this postal address: 110 River Street, Hawesville KY 42348, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on July 10, 2018.
 This page originally submitted on July 6, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 40 times since then.
-Photos: 1, 2, 3, 4, 5. submitted on July 6, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Andrew Ruppenstein was the editor who published this page.
+This page has been viewed 78 times since then and 5 times this year.
+Photos: 1, 2, 3, 4, 5, 6. submitted on July 6, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Andrew Ruppenstein was the editor who published this page.